Tupelo Buffalo Park and Zoo

 The Tupelo Buffalo Park and Zoo is a zoo located in Tupelo, Mississippi.
 At 210 acre, the zoo is the largest zoo in the state of Mississippi.

 History

 The Tupelo Buffalo Park and Zoo was founded by Dan Franklin in 2001 and is located at 2272 North Coley Road.
-Previously the land was a cattle ranch and Dan then had some buffalo that became very popular with people wanting to visit and over time the herd of buffalo would become one of the largest buffalo herds in the region.
+Previously the land was a cattle ranch and Dan then had some buffalo that became very popular with people wanting to visit. and over time the herd of buffalo would become one of the largest buffalo herds in the region.

 Buffalo

-A large herd of American bison roam the park and this exhibit is one of the main exhibits of the zoo.
+A large herd of American bison roam the park.
+This exhibit is one of the main exhibits of the zoo.
 Modified school buses with large, off-road tires take visitors into the park to see the herd.

 Rare white buffalo

 The Buffalo Park was home to Tukota, a rare white bison, not an albino.
 There are several great legends by the Sioux tribes explaining the creation and the infrequent occurrence of the white buffalo.
 A white buffalo is so rare in fact that they only occur one time in five million births.
 Tukota was born at the park.

 This made "Tukota" one of the more special animals at the Tupelo Buffalo Park and Zoo.
 His name was the winning submission from Mrs. Mills' 4th Grade class at Rankin Elementary School in 2002.
 Tukota died in early 2012 due to a fight with another buffalo in the park.
 His injuries were life-threatening, thus the decision was made to euthanize the rare animal.